Bureau of Childhood Development

 II.
 Policies and Procedures

-- The characteristics of the population targeted for services, including at a minimum geographic area, age, race, ethnicity, language and income.
-Programs must at a minimum adhere to the following eligibility criteria:
+- The characteristics of the population targeted for services include, but are not limited to, geographic area, age, race, ethnicity, language and income.
+Programs must, at a minimum, adhere to the following eligibility criteria:

-- HFI - determined through either the eligibility screen or Family Stress Checklist to be at risk for child abuse and/or neglect
+- HFI - determined through either the eligibility screen or Parent Survey to be at risk for child abuse and/or neglect

 - Identification and referral of potentially eligible participants within the following time frames: